crispinalan/talkcalendar/README.md

 ./talkcalendar
 ```

+or double click on the talkcalendar file.
+Make sure it has executable permissions.
+Right click on it, then select permissions and ensure "Allow executing file as program" is selected.

 Audio output requires that the alsa-utils package and the espeak speech synthesiser package are installed (the alsa-utils package is usually installed by default).
 To install espeak with Fedora use

 ```